Estonian National Road Race Championships

 The Estonian National Road Race Championship is a road bicycle race that takes place inside the Estonian National Cycling Championship, and decides the best cyclist in this type of race.
 The first edition took place in 1994, and was won by Andres Lauk.
 Jaan Kirsipuu holds the record for the most wins in the men's championship with 5, while Grete Treier holds the record for most wins in the women's championship with 5 wins.
-The current champions are Mihkel Räim and Aidi Gerde Tuisk.
+The current champions are Madis Mihkels and Elisabeth Ebras.